-Hamas says it will confront Trump's 'aggressive' Middle East plan
+'Slap of the century': Palestinians reject Trump Mideast plan

 Warning of “widespread calls for demonstrations”, the U.S. Embassy in Jerusalem moved to restrict U.S. government employees and their families from traveling to much of Jerusalem’s Old City, which sits in the city’s east, as well as several Palestinian cities and areas of the occupied West Bank.

-Reporting by Nidal al-Mughrabi in Gaza, Writing by Rami Ayyub in Jerusalem, Editing by Timothy Heritage
+Reporting by Ali Sawafta in Ramallah and Nidal al-Mughrabi in Gaza; Writing by Rami Ayyub in Jerusalem; Editing by Timothy Heritage and Alex Richardson